 Exercise can also improve the strength of your muscles and stability of your joints.
 This means you’re less likely to have an accident or a fall and hurt yourself.
 Regular exercise can also help:

-• your ability to continue with everyday activities and be independent
+- your ability to continue with everyday activities and be independent

-• how well your brain works and your memory
+- how well your brain works and your memory

-• to boost your feelings of wellbeing and self-esteem
+- to boost your feelings of wellbeing and self-esteem

-How much exercise should older adults do?
+How much exercise should we do as we age?

 You should aim to be as active as possible.

-• Aim for 150 minutes (two and a half hours) of moderate intensity aerobic activity every week, building up gradually from what you do now.
+- Aim for 150 minutes (two and a half hours) of moderate intensity aerobic activity every week, building up gradually from what you do now.
 During moderate exercise, your breathing and heart rate are faster, and you feel warmer, but you’ll still be able to talk.

-• Do some activities that make your muscles stronger and help with balance and flexibility, at least two days every week.
+- Do some activities that make your muscles stronger and help with balance and flexibility, at least two days every week.

 If you’re just getting started, take it easy at first and gradually increase how much activity you do to build up your fitness.
 The most important thing is to spend as little time as possible being inactive.
 Any activity is better than none – more is better still.